5 min read

 Microsoft (3/2 – Morgan Stanley Conference)

-On the second half of your question, which is specifically on COVID-19, I think you really think about the adjustments we’ve made have been pretty narrow to the supply chain, as we have said for our guidance this quarter.
+On the second half of your question, which is specifically on COVID-19, I think you really think about the adjustments we’ve made that have been pretty narrow to the supply chain, as we have said for our guidance this quarter.
 Our focus primarily day-to-day is on the health and safety of employees, partners, customers and the communities in which we operate.
 And so that, for us, really is the first priority and then watching the pace of the supply chain recovery.
 We’ll continue to do what others are doing and continue to keep an eye on it.

 American Tower (3/2 – Citi Conference)